 10. Bucky Barnes

 Just because Bucky Barnes is a newer addition to the Avengers doesn’t mean he shouldn’t be on this list of the greatest Avengers.
 And why?
 Simple.
 Although he has committed as many high-level assassins as Winter Soldier, Bucky deserves to be here because Steve Rogers saw him fit to carry the mantle of Captain America.

+That’s right.
 Of all the characters that Steve could’ve chosen to become Captain America, the most obvious choice to him was Bucky Barnes.
 In the words of Stan Lee, “‘Nuff said.”

 9. Iron Fist

-Although Iron Fist is more associated with the Defenders and Heroes For Hire, it was he who gave aid to the team as Daredevil when they needed him to.
+Although Iron Fist is more associated with the Defenders and Heroes For Hire, he aided the team as Daredevil when they needed him to.
 It’s he who they turn to when a martial arts master is needed.
-And it’s he who helps them when the battle is taken to the streets.
+And he helps them when the battle is taken to the streets.
 Simply put, Iron Fist is more valuable than most believe he is.
 As such, he is a vital team member and will continue to be as long as he wants to be.

 7. Luke Cage

 Like Vision, Luke Cage isn’t the first hero who comes to mind when asked who are the greatest Avengers.
 However, like Vision, he should be.
-Luke Cage personifies what it means to let your past go in order to live a better future.
+Luke Cage personifies what it means to let your past go to live a better future.
 After being wrongfully imprisoned, he was forced to undergo an experiment.
 As a result of the experiment, Luke was blessed with invulnerable skin and super strength.
-This is so much that if shot at, the bullets would merely bounce off of him.
+This is so much that the bullets would merely bounce off of him if shot at.

 But that isn’t the only reason he belongs here.
-Luke Cage is also the husband to another great Avenger, Jessica Jones and best friend to another on this list, Iron Fist.
+Luke Cage is also the husband to another great Avenger, Jessica Jones, and best friend to another on this list, Iron Fist.
 Both of these acquaintances easily make him a must-have inclusion.

 6. Black Widow

 Like Iron Man, Black Widow received a boost in popularity due to her multiple appearances in the Marvel Cinematic Universe (MCU).
-Of all the characters in the MCU, very few, if any can boast the mysterious background that she does.
+Of all the characters in the MCU, very few, if any, can boast the mysterious background that she does.